yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 - `src` folder will be used for posting articles.
 - `stories` folder will be used to store and manage all the articles.

-First, I'll explain the `stories` part, as it’s the simpler of the two.
+First, I'll explain the stories part

-## What is Stories?
+## Stories Part

 I use the folder name as an ID to link `src` and `stories`.
-For better readability, I make the title and folder name the same.
+For better findability, I make the title and folder name the same..

-`stories`의 에는 기사 폴더가 존재합니다
-폴더명은 해당 기사의 타이틀이됩니다. 이 글같은 경우라면 **How to Manage Medium Posts in Git as Markdown Files** 가 폴더명이됩니다
+In the `stories` directory, there is a folder for each article.
+The folder name is the title of the article.
+For this article, the folder name would be **How to Manage Medium Posts in Git as Markdown Files**.

-해당폴더에는 config.ts 와 post.md가 존재합니다

-post.md는 말그대로 posting하기위한 기사를 markdown형태로 적는 부분입니다

-config.ts는 해당 기사에 필요한 설정을 적는부분입니다
-아래의 샘플을 보면됩니다
+Inside the folder, there are two files: `config.ts` and `post.md`.

+- `config.ts` is where you define the settings necessary for the article.
+- `post.md` is where you write the article in markdown format for posting.

+You can refer to the sample below for more details.

 ```typescript
 const articleId = "";